pivotal/docs-tap/tap-gui/catalog/catalog-operations.md

 demo catalog in GitHub includes all the components that make up the Yelb system and the default Backstage components.

 #### <a id='install-yelb'></a> Install Yelb

 1. Download the appropriate file for running the Yelb application itself from [GitHub](https://github.com/mreferre/yelb/tree/master/deployments/platformdeployment/Kubernetes/yaml).
-1. Install the application on the Kubernetes cluster that you've used for Tanzu Application Platform.
+1. Install the application on the Kubernetes cluster that you used for Tanzu Application Platform.
-It's important to preserve the metadata labels on the Yelb application's objects.
+Preserve the metadata labels on the Yelb application objects.

-#### <a id='install-yelb-cat'></a> Install Yelb catalog
+#### <a id='install-yelb-cat'></a> Install the Yelb catalog

-1. Save the **Tanzu Application Platform GUI Yelb Catalog** from the Tanzu Network's [Tanzu Application Platform downloads](https://network.pivotal.io/products/tanzu-application-platform) under the **Tap-GUI-Catalogs** directory.
+1. From the
+[Tanzu Application Platform downloads](https://network.pivotal.io/products/tanzu-application-platform) page, click **tap-gui-catalogs-latest** > **Tanzu Application Platform GUI Yelb Catalog**.
-1. Use the steps for [Adding catalog entities](#add-cat-entities) from earlier to add the `catalog-info.yaml`.
+1. Follow the earlier steps for [Adding catalog entities](#add-cat-entities) to add `catalog-info.yaml`.